mcalihe/WSPWeatherService/README.md

 ## ZRHWeatherService

-This C#/.NET 9 microservice fetches weather data from the Zürich Water Police (Wasserschutzpolizei) for the stations "Tiefenbrunnen" and "Mythenquai".
+This C#/.NET 9 microservice fetches weather data from the Zürich Water Police (Wasserschutzpolizei) for the stations " Tiefenbrunnen" and "Mythenquai".
 It stores validated measurements in a relational database and exposes a REST/JSON API for querying historical data.

 ### Features

 - Fetches and persists weather data from the previous day
 - Filters out invalid or incomplete entries
 - Avoids duplicate records